 - Kruger National Park 3-5 night camping safaris to experience a true African safari and see the big 5!

-- Game drives in the nearby Hlane National Park, see lions, rhino and elephant up close Palm-fringed beach or cultural city trips to colourful and vibrant Mozambique
+- Game drives in the nearby Hlane National Park, see lions, rhino, and elephant up a close Palm-fringed beach or cultural city trips to colorful and vibrant Mozambique

 NOT INCLUDED IN THE FEE

 For more information, download out project brief here.
 AOA_SWAZILAND_ALL_Savannah Conservation